RadDx logo

 Works with CT, MRI, ultrasound, and X-ray reports.

-An ovarian cyst means the scan showed a fluid-containing structure involving the ovary.
-Many ovarian cysts are physiologic or benign, but age, symptoms, size, and imaging features help determine whether follow-up is needed.
+An ovarian cyst means the scan showed the scan showed a fluid-containing structure involving the ovary.
+Many ovarian cysts are physiologic or benign.
+Age, symptoms, size, and imaging features help determine whether follow-up is needed.
+That still does not establish the cause or urgency by itself.

 Also seen as: adnexal cyst, ovarian lesion.